autowarefoundation/autoware/control/autoware_trajectory_follower_base/README.md

 <!-- Things to consider:
     - Why did we implement this feature? -->

-This package provides the interface of longitudinal and lateral controllers used by the node of the `trajectory_follower_node` package.
+This package provides the interface of longitudinal and lateral controllers used by the node of the `autoware_trajectory_follower_node` package.
 We can implement a detailed controller by deriving the longitudinal and lateral base interfaces.

 ## Design